Alexandria Pedestrian Accident Lawyer

-Despite the presence of sidewalks and crosswalks designed to keep pedestrians safe, the unfortunate truth is that accidents between pedestrians and motor vehicles happen all the time.
+"" Despite the presence of sidewalks and crosswalks designed to keep pedestrians safe, the unfortunate truth is that accidents between pedestrians and motor vehicles occur frequently.
 If you or a loved one was injured by a car or truck while walking, contact The Barrera Law Firm, PLLC as soon as possible.
 You may be owed compensation for your medical bills and other damages related to your accident, including lost wages and pain and suffering.

 Backed by more than six decades of experience, the Virginia pedestrian accident lawyers at our firm have recovered millions of dollars for the injured.
 In fact, Attorney Daniel Barrera has been inducted into the Million Dollar Advocates Forum.
 We truly care about our clients and strive to give each case we handle the individual attention and level of care it deserves.

-Contact us today to request a free initial case evaluation.
+Contact us today to request a free initial case evaluation with our pedestrian accident lawyer in Virginia.

-Drivers must exercise due care to avoid colliding with pedestrians and must give an audible warning when necessary to avoid a collision.
+Drivers must exercise due care to avoid colliding with pedestrians and must give an audible warning when necessary to prevent a collision.

 Similar to motorists, pedestrians must obey pedestrian signals at traffic lights.
 Cross only when the signal indicates it is safe to do so.